Unboxed-Software/solana-course/content/token22-metadata.md

 #### Create the mint account with the metadata pointer:

-Now that we have the mint length we can go ahead and ask the system to allocate a new account for us, this step will only allocate the account and pay the rent for it, in order to use this account as a mint we will have to call the `createInitializeMintInstruction` method from the `@solana/spl-token` library, but this way we will not have a way to set the metadata pointer, so in order to set the metadata pointer we will have to call the `createInitializeMetadataPointerInstruction` method from the `@solana/spl-token` library, even before we initialize the mint, and we will have to pass the metadata account address to it as well as the update authority, so the order will be like this:
+Now that we have the mint length we can go ahead and ask the system to allocate a new account for us, this step will only allocate the account and pay the rent for it, in order to use this account as a mint we will have to call the `createInitializeMintInstruction` method from the `@solana/spl-token` library, but because we want to set the metadata-pointer on the mint, we will have to call the `createInitializeMetadataPointerInstruction` method from the `@solana/spl-token` library even before we initialize the mint, and we will have to pass the metadata account address to it as well as the update authority, so the order will be like this:
 ```ts
  const createMintAccountInstructions = web3.SystemProgram.createAccount({
     fromPubkey: payer.publicKey,